Lombiq/Hastlayer-Core/Readme.md

 Hastlayer uses [ILSpy](http://ilspy.net/) to process CIL assemblies and [Orchard Application Host](https://github.com/Lombiq/Orchard-Application-Host) to utilize [Orchard](http://orchardproject.net/) as the application framework.

+## Notes on Hastlayer's documentation

+These text files should only serve as a starting point.
+On how to use Hastlayer the samples are the best source.
+The public API of Hastlayer is also documented inline as code comments, so make sure to check those out too if something's not clear.

 ## Table of contents

 - [Working with Hastlayer](Docs/WorkingWithHastlayer.md)